Frequently Asked Questions

 To "get your foot in the door" earn the Technician Class Amateur Radio license by passing a short 35-question multiple-choice exam.
 No Morse code is required!
 This entry-level exam is designed to ensure you understand the spirit of the rules for amateur radio, how to operate safely, and know a little electronics theory that you will use as a Technician operator.

 If you score 75% or better, you pass!
 You'll have your new call sign a couple weeks later.
 Maybe a new radio.
-And then most of those facts covered in the test questions will start to make sense!
+And then most of those facts covered on the test will begin to make sense!

 - We recommend getting a copy of Gordon West's Technician Class Study Manual—gives every question (and brief explanations) that might be on the test, as well as a rich CD.